 Date and time: Friday and Saturday, Oct.
 23 and 24, from 7 to 8:30 p.m.

 Location: Merry Lea Environmental Learning Center of Goshen, Farmstead site

-Before and after the hike, families will gather in Merry Lea’s Farmstead barn for musical entertainment, hot chocolate and snacks.
 The event is especially for children from K to 3rd grade, but all ages enjoy the animals and the chance to hike in the dark.
-The cost is $2.50 per person.
+Before and after the hike, families gather in Merry Lea’s Farmstead Barn for musical entertainment, hot chocolate and snacks.

 Merry Lea Environmental Learning Center of Goshen College is a 1,189-acre nature preserve located in central Noble County, midway between Fort Wayne and Goshen.
 Merry Lea was created with the assistance of the Nature Conservancy and the generosity of Lee A. and Mary Jane Rieth.
 To learn more or find directions, visit Merry Lea’s web site at www.goshen.edu/merrylea.